cloro

 Key features

-• Google, Bing, YouTube native endpoints
+• Google, Bing, and YouTube native endpoints.

-• ChatGPT Search and Perplexity parsed responses (one of the few in this tier)
+• ChatGPT Search and Perplexity parsed responses — one of the few in this tier.

-• Monthly bundle pricing with overage rates
+• AI Overview parsing on monthly bundle pricing with overage rates.

 Pros

-• Production plan ($100/month for 35k searches = $2.86/1k) is competitive
+• Competitive production plan ($100/month for 35k searches = $2.86/1k).

 Cons

-• Narrower engine catalog than SerpApi (no Baidu, Yandex, Naver, etc.)
+• Narrower engine catalog than SerpApi (no Baidu, Yandex, Naver).

-• Bundle pricing creates the same launch-spike friction as SerpApi
+• Bundle pricing creates the same launch-spike friction as SerpApi.

-• See our SearchApi alternatives breakdown for the deeper comparison
+• See our SearchApi alternatives breakdown for the deeper comparison.

 Pricing.
-Starting around $40/month for 10,000 searches; Production $100/month (35,000 searches, $2.86/1k effective).
+From $40/month for 10,000 searches.
+Production $100/month (35,000 searches, $2.86/1k effective).

 5. Serper — best lightweight Google SERP